aikidomusubi/aikidomusubi.com/en/index.md

 - Oversees, recommends, and makes decisions about the curriculum and practice for __Aikido Musubi__.
 Form the _kyū_ exam committee and process grades.
 Supports the development of instructors within the association, and promotes interaction between dojos.
 - Establishes, executes, and reviews __Aikido Musubi__ programs and administrative/operational policies, including planning, finances, and resource management, among other decisions.

+__Taron Hamkhiyan__ (Vice president)
+- Advise and recommend on dojo policies.
+Plan and promote courses, events, and seminars within the association.
+Offers support and sustain the personal growth of __Aikido Musubi__ members.
+Supervises the communication and online presence of __Aikido Musubi__.

 __José Luís Zafra García__ (Secretary)
 - Advise and recommend on dojo policies.
 Ensures good practices and the correct implementation of the curriculum.
 - Supervises all activities to ensure that they are carried out in accordance with the altruistic nature and according to the policies of __Aikido Musubi__.

-__Taron Hamkhiyan__ (Treasurer)
-- Advise and recommend on dojo policies.
-Plan and promote courses, events, and seminars within the association.
-Offers support and sustain the personal growth of __Aikido Musubi__ members.
+__Alberto Sancho Valdivieso__ (Treasurer)
 - Directs and manages the Treasury and monitors income and expenses.
 It acts, together with the President, regarding the economic interests of the association and the management of its funds.
-Manages the day-to-day administrative tasks, processes the applications to become a member of the association, supervises the communication and online presence of __Aikido Musubi__.
+Manages the day-to-day administrative tasks, processes the applications to become a member of the association.

 __Aikido Musubi__ does not advocate, support, or practice unlawful discrimination based on age, ethnicity, gender, national origin, disability, race, religion, sexual orientation, or socioeconomic background.